piano35-edb/barman-docs-rewrite/docs/features.md

 - Hub of WAL files for enhanced integration with standby servers
 - Management of retention policies for backups and WAL files
 - Compression of WAL files (bzip2, gzip or custom)
-- Management of base backups and WAL files through a catalogue
+- Management of base backups and WAL files through a catalog
 - Pre/Post backup hook scripts

 And best of all, Barman is developed purely in Python.